The Lost 45s

-The Lost 45s with Barry Scott is an American classic hits retro music radio and interview program.
+The Lost 45s with Barry Scott is an American syndicated classic hits retro music radio and interview program.
 It focuses on seldom played Top 40 hits from the 1970s and 1980s.
 The Boston Herald called it "the most successful weekend specialty show in Boston history".

 History

 The show has been on the air since 1981 starting at Emerson College, then at a series of Boston radio stations: WZLX, WBOS, Mix 98.5, 93.7 WEGQ, WODS Oldies 103.3, WROR and WPLM-AM-FM.
 It entered national syndication in 1993 and streamed online since 1999.

-Segments on The Lost 45s with Barry Scott

-Lost 45 Conversations: Scott has interviewed over 1,000 pop stars from late 60s through the 80s, who tell their stories behind the songs.

-Lost 45 Yearbook: Scott plays 5 songs that hit the Billboard Hot 100 from a certain year each week.

-Rarities: Thousands of demos and rare versions of songs, some provided by the artists themselves.
-Includes lower charting 'shuddabeen' hits as requested often by listeners.